Independence Day (Azerbaijan): History of Republic Day

 Among the important accomplishments of the ADR was the extension of suffrage to women, making Azerbaijan one of the first countries in the world, and the very first majority-Muslim nation, to grant women equal political rights with men.
 The first state, which officially recognized the Azerbaijan Democratic Republic was the Ottoman Empire.
 That historic event took place on 4 June 1918.
 On 9 November 1918 on the basis of the proposal by Mammad Amin Rasulzadeh the three-color flag of the Azerbaijan Democratic Republic was adopted.

 Until then the flag of the Azerbaijan Democratic Republic was red.
 The Azerbaijan Democratic Republic was able to operate in a tense and complicated socio-political situation for only 23 months.
 The Soviet Union invaded Azerbaijan on 28 April 1920.
-Though the idea of independence was not defeated, and in 1991, after the collapse of the Soviet Empire, Azerbaijan again declared its independence.
+Though the idea of independence was not defeated, and in 1991, after the collapse of the Soviet Union, Azerbaijan again declared its independence.